Apakah Latihan Yoga Mampu Menurunkan Risiko Diabetes?

 3. Improves Heart and Blood Vessel Health

-Yoga also benefits cardiovascular health, such as lowering blood pressure and improving circulation.
-Improving heart and blood vessel health is important for people with diabetes, as they are at higher risk of developing cardiovascular disease.
+Improving heart and blood vessel health is important for people with diabetes because they are at higher risk of developing cardiovascular disease.

 4. Controlling Body Weight

 Being overweight is a major risk factor for type 2 diabetes.
-Yoga can help control weight by boosting metabolism and burning calories.
-Furthermore, yoga can help improve eating habits by encouraging mindfulness and self-awareness, making people more likely to make healthy food choices.
+Yoga can help control weight by increasing metabolism and burning calories.

 5. Improve Sleep Quality